Welcome to the E.N.E.R.G.Y. for Change Flywheel

 Closing words and recap

-The E.N.E.R.G.Y. for Change Flywheel is grounded in the belief that only positive and enduring energy, from both initiators, senders and receivers propels long lasting change success.
+The E.N.E.R.G.Y. for Change Flywheel is grounded in the belief that positive and enduring energy, from both initiators, senders and receivers is the most important ingredient to propel long lasting change success.
 The flywheel metaphor encapsulates the essence of providing stability and accessible power, ensuring an unbroken drive for change.

 As all six elements harmonize, they generate movement and sustained momentum, propelling change forward.

 Get acquainted with the E.N.E.R.G.Y. for Change Flywheel.
-This unique framework supports receivers of change to become motivated and competent for the change.
-Usage of this framework will render more benefit faster, easier.
+This unique framework supports receivers of change to move from unaware to motivated and competent for the new.
+Usage of this framework will make change easier, with more benefit faster.
 It seamlessly integrates with project management methodologies and other change models, providing organisations the flexibility to incorporate tools of their preference.